Introduction to Louisiana Slot Machine Casino Gambling in 2018

 - Shreveport/Bossier City: Boomtown Bossier, Diamond Jack’s, Eldorado, Harrah’s Louisiana Downs, Horseshoe, Margaritaville, and Sam’s Town

 The September 2018 payout return statistics for these 4 regions are as follows.
 The regions with the best payout return for a specific denomination is in red.

 Averaged over all slot denominations, each region has a very similar payout return for September 2018.
 Note that these summary reports include the number of slot machines for each region and denomination.
 This can be very helpful.

 For instance, there are only 2 slot machines with a $50 denomination in the Lake Charles region, yet their combined payout return is 97.1%.
 That’s the highest return for any denomination in Lake Charles.
 One of these slot machines wins more than the other, most likely, and you’d only have to figure out which one, out of 2.
 Not out of 2,000.

 As is often the case with negotiated state-tribal compacts, any legal limits on payout returns for gaming machines at American Indian tribal casinos in Louisiana

 However, the tribal-state gaming compact between Louisiana and at least the Chitimacha Tribe of Louisiana has a Section 10-c-4 at the top of page 34 which states “The stands and rules of each game and odds paid to

 Does this mean each slot machine at tribal casinos has its individual payout returns available?
 If not, what does this mean?
 If you know, I’d ask that you contact me with that information.
 My contact information is available at the bottom of this page.
 Thanks!

 Summary of Louisiana Slot Machine Casino Gambling 2018

-Louisiana slot machine casino gambling includes 24 casinos, including 20 non-tribal casinos and 4 tribal casinos.
+Louisiana slot machine casino gambling consists of 24 casinos, including 20 non-tribal casinos and 4 tribal casinos.
 There are also video poker gaming machines located in many businesses across the state.

 Payout return limits are available for non-tribal casinos and non-casino sites.
 Actual payout return statistics are something of a mixed bag.
 They are publicly available from the Louisiana State Police Gaming Enforcement Division by state region and machine denomination.
 The 4 pari-mutuel racinos have site-specific payout returns available from the Louisiana Gaming Control Board.